 Ospizio Bernina: Highest point of the Bernina Express route

 Halfway across our journey around the lake, the Bernina Express train arrives at Ospizio Bernina.
 With her 2.253 meters (7,392 ft) the highest point of the route.
 This is even higher than the Glacier Express and gives really impressive views of the Alps.

 We didn’t stop for long, but enough time to take in those magnificent views of the White Lake and the Bernina mountains.

-When you travel on a train, it is common sense to sit in the direction the train is travelling.
-Some people get nauseous when they can’t or they feel there’s missing out as you’ll see the scenery when you’ve already passed it.
+When you travel on a train, it is common sense to sit in the direction the train is traveling.
+Some people get nauseous when they can’t or they feel they’re missing out as you’ll see the scenery when you’ve already passed it.
 However, when you travel on panoramic trains, like the Bernina Express, it is perfectly fine to sit facing the other direction.
-As I traveled with my boyfriend, I reserved 2 seats near the window opposite of each other, opposed to sitting side by side on a 4-seater.
+As I traveled with my boyfriend, I reserved 2 seats near the window opposite of each other, as opposed to sitting side by side on a 4-seater.
 This way, one of us always had to face the other direction.